 Customer Convenience

 Finally, there’s the matter of customer convenience.
-Coin counting machines can be slow and cumbersome to use, and some customers may not be comfortable using them.
+Tradtional coin counting machines can be slow and cumbersome to use, and some customers may not be comfortable using them.
 Additionally, since coins are physical objects, customers may find it difficult to trust that the machine is accurate and reliable.
-As a result, many banks may prefer to stick with more traditional methods of handling coins and currency.
+As a result, many banks may prefer to stick with more advanced methods of handling coins and currency.

 Potential Benefits of Coin Counting Machines